GuyPardo/nockit-sim-new/non linear solver/readme.txt

     % Len - length of the edge
     % L - inductance per unit length of the edge
     % C- capacitance per unit length of the edge
-    % Ic - critical current of the edge
+    % Ic - critical current (non-linear scale) of the edge
     % BCval: see below
     % BC - boundary condition for the edge  according the convention:
 	% 1 - set t to 0